LastCallMedia/Crawler/docs/configuration.md

 `string` - The base URL is a string representing the URL you want to crawl.
 It will be set when the container is created.

+There is no default value for the base_url.

 #### html_extensions

 `string[]` - An array containing the file extensions we assume contain HTML content.